-He always made use of the poetic touch, but without overshadowing the lyricist: his lines, heard from a singer’s lips, come nicely blended with the music.
+He always used the poetic touch without overshadowing the lyricist: his lines, heard from a singer’s lips, come nicely blended with the music.

 Several of the Rubisteins of Buenos Aires were born at the humble familiar house of 945 Catamarca Street, where their father worked in his trade of cobbler and the family was stacked in two rooms.

-At cafés like Dante, located on Independencia and Boedo, after Elías sang a few tangos, the customers bought a lot of things from him, or even they gave him money without accepting any goods in exchange.
+At cafés like Dante, located on Independencia and Boedo, after Elías sang a few tangos, the customers bought many things from him or even gave him money without accepting any goods in exchange.

 At home, at night, their mother used to eagerly wait for the two children to come back home because, at times, the family depended on that money to eat the following day.